-The 2010-11 tuition rates reflect greater percentage increases for in-state and out-of-state Law students.
+The 2011-12 tuition rates reflect greater percentage increases for in-state Law students.

 Note: In this text the term "college" refers to both colleges (e.g., College of Engineering) and schools (e.g., Leeds School of Business, Law School).

 Individual fees are detailed at the Bursar's Office website.
 All fees follow the Institutional Plan for Student Fees.
 Fees covered by this plan include administrative, student activity, course-specific, program (instructional), and academic facilities capital construction fees.
-Mandatory student and administrative fees for full-time students increased less than 1% or $7 per year from 2009-10.
+Mandatory student and administrative fees for full-time students decreased about 1% or $13 per year from 2010-11.

 The New Student Fee (formerly known as the "matriculation fee") is a one-time, nonrefundable fee assessed at time of first registration.
 This fee varies depending upon degree and international status.
 It covers services such as the Buff OneCard (the student's official university identification card), immunization reporting management, registration/transcript services, and undergraduate orientation program.